-The Upper Gila Watershed Alliance collaborates with The Nature Conservancy to create opportunities for students to engage in educational activities along the banks of the Gila River, and to forge lasting connections with riparian habitats.
+The Upper Gila Watershed Alliance collaborates with partners to create opportunities for students to engage in educational activities along the banks of the Gila River, and to forge lasting connections with riparian habitats.

 At last, Gila River lovers can rest easy, knowing that the river in New Mexico is protected from an ecologically harmful and ridiculously expensive diversion.
 Since the passage of the Arizona Water Settlements Act in 2004, the Upper Gila Watershed Alliance, with its partners in the Gila Conservation Coalition, has been working to protect the Gila River.
 In 2021, we won!